Australian Indigenous sovereignty: 20th century

 From the 1920s until the 1967 referendum, the struggle for the rights of Indigenous Australians was expressed in terms of demands for full citizenship rights.
 The Nationality and Citizenship Act 1948 (Cth) granted nominal citizenship to Indigenous Australians, however the vast array of discriminatory laws and practices meant that they were citizens in name only.
-Only following the civil rights movement in Australia with protections such as the Racial Discrimination Act 1975 (Cth) did explicit discriminatory laws end.
+Only following the civil rights movement in Australia along with the passage of the Racial Discrimination Act 1975 (Cth) did explicit discriminatory laws end.

 However, the use of the citizenship framework to agitate for rights was not uncontroversial as this framework implicitly recognised and affirmed the authority of the Australian state.
-There remained great suspicion that civil rights were granted as a part of a broader cultural assimilation by the State.
+There remained great suspicion that civil rights were granted as a part of a broader cultural assimilation project by the State.

-Following the 1967 referendum, greater emphasis was placed on Indigenous Sovereignty to call for greater self-autonomy and self-determination.
+Following the 1967 referendum, greater emphasis was placed on Indigenous sovereignty to call for greater self-autonomy and self-determination.
 New activists emerged, challenging the assumptions of the previous generation by conceptualising their struggle as that of an oppressed people rather than as minority group seeking inclusion.

-Current Recognition

-Indigenous sovereignty has not been recognised under Australian law, whether as sovereignty that existed before colonisation or that still exists.
-This is not the case for other countries colonised by British settlers.
-The US recognises the continuing tribal sovereignty of native American nations and allows a certain level of self-governance and law making.
-Canada recognises a certain level of sovereignty with it's Indigenous Peoples, with courts upholding treaties agreed to at colonisation (such as in the case of R. v.
-Sioui 1990) and other treaty negotiations ongoing at different levels of government.

-In Coe v Commonwealth (1979) the High Court rejected the notion that there existed an Aboriginal Nation that exercised sovereignty of an even limited kind, distinguishing the US case of Cherokee Nation v.
-Georgia (1831) which recognised Native American nations as 'domestic dependent nations' of the US by reasoning that the Aboriginal People of Australia are not organised as a "distinct political society separated from others" and that they have never been uniformly treated as a state.

-In Mabo v Queensland (No 2) (1992), the high court recognised the pre-colonial land interests of Indigenous Australians within the common law of Australia in the form of native title.
-However, these rights did not arise due to continuing Indigenous sovereignty, the court merely held that existing rights to land held by Indigenous groups were not automatically extinguished on acquisition of sovereignty by the Crown.
-Additionally, the case has been interpreted by the High Court in later cases as also holding that there no longer exists any limited sovereignty in Indigenous groups.
-Furthermore, the court held that the validity of the acquisition of sovereignty by the Crown cannot be challenged in the courts.
-However by also rejecting previous authorities that characterised Indigenous societies as "without laws, without a sovereign and primitive in their social organization" the judgment has also been taken to implicitly recognise the existence of Indigenous sovereignty prior to colonisation.